-Everything about the room has a middle-of-the-road feel, from the beds that are comfortable but not luxurious to the out-of-date electronics (in some rooms).
-And the drab color scheme -- yellow, brown, and plum -- does nothing to make the room more inviting.
-This 40-year-old hotel renovates rooms gradually, and it really comes down to luck of the draw when staying here.
-The newly renovated rooms -- 550 of them completed in 2012 -- have updated furnishings, new flat-screen TVs, and some have stand-alone showers.
+Everything about the rooms has a middle-of-the-road feel, from the non-cutting-edge electronics to the beds that are firm and comfortable but not pillow-topped and luxurious.
+And the drab color scheme -- yellow, brown, and plum -- does nothing to make the room more enticing.
+The 52-year-old hotel renovates rooms gradually (room renovations will continue through 2017), and it really comes down to luck of the draw when staying here.

-With nine ballrooms and more than 100,000 square feet of meeting space, the Hilton has the largest hotel conference facilities in San Francisco.
-So not surprisingly, the hotel has a feature for just about every business need: an extensive business center to prepare for all-day meetings, and a pool and large fitness center to unwind afterward.
+With nine ballrooms and more than 134,000 square feet of meeting space, the Hilton has the largest hotel conference facilities in San Francisco.
+So not surprisingly, the hotel has a feature for just about every business need: an extensive business center to prepare for all-day meetings, and a heated outdoor pool and large fitness center to unwind afterward.
 All that's missing is a good bar for sealing business deals after hours.
-For that, head next door to the Hotel Nikko's Rrazz Lounge, a popular cabaret that hosts famous acts.

 Pets that weigh as much as 75 pounds can stay at the hotel for a nonrefundable fee.
 Free beds and bowls are available, but they're in limited supply.